Romantic Things to Do in Ashland VA: The Center of the Universe

 SHOP: Tiny Tim’s Trains and Toys

-That this train shop, serving the male dominated world of model train fans, is woman-owned should be a compelling reason to step inside Tiny Tim’s even you don’t know a Bachmann from a Lionel.
+That this train shop, serving the male dominated world of model train fans, is woman-owned should be a compelling reason to step inside Tiny Tim’s Trains and Toys even you don’t know a Bachmann from a Lionel.
 The tourist-crammed Tiny Tim’s is one of the last of its kind: a brick and mortar shop that carries all the brands, every gage track, tons of landscape scenery, and ancillary parts for an epic model train diorama all in one overflowing place.

 Owner and Manager of Tiny Tim's Trains and Toys in Ashland VA